Panasonic SC-HTB8 soundbar review

 The final mode is Surround Effect, which is controlled by a button on the remote.
 This mode is designed for films as it presents a virtual surround sound experience.

-Finally, this Panasonic soundbar comes with a 1-year warranty.
+Finally, as with other Panasonic soundbars, the SC-HTB8 comes with a 1-year warranty.

 Firstly, we’ll use the soundbar on a unit, then after some experimenting, we’ll consider mounting it to the wall.
 After connecting the Panasonic SC-HTB8 soundbar to your TV, turn the power on using the button on the top.
 Next, use the input button to select the right option.